ADHD ORGANIZING TIPS

 Before we get into discussing ADHD organizing hacks that can help you stay on track, if you are an adult with ADHD, let’s talk about how the ADHD brain works.

-Positive Attributes of Those with ADHD
+The Positive Attributes of Those with ADHD

 Boredom & The ADHD Brain

-It’s when they are not highly engaged that those with ADHD get into trouble.
-According to Additudemag.com, “Dopamine is diffused differently in the brain of someone with ADHD”, so they do not get the same degree of satisfaction from doing ordinary tasks as a person without ADHD.”
-That lack of satisfaction is felt as boredom.
+Itā€™s when they are not highly engaged that those with ADHD get into trouble.
+According to Additudemag.com, ā€œDopamine is diffused differently in the brain of someone with ADHDā€, so they do not get the same degree of satisfaction from doing ordinary tasks as a person without ADHD.ā€ That lack of satisfaction is felt as boredom.
 So, thoughts tend to wander off in other directions, onto more interesting things, at the wrong time.

-Most Helpful ADHD Organizing Hacks to Make Your Life Easier:
+Helpful ADHD Organizing Hacks to Make Your Life Easier:

-For many, having a short attention span means living in a constant state of “do it now or forget it later.”
-Therefore, when you think of something that needs to get done, if you can act on it right away, it is best to do it while you are thinking of it.
-If you can’t do the task immediately, then be sure to do something that will jog your memory later.
+For many, having a short attention span means living in a constant state of ā€œdo it now or forget it later.ā€ Therefore, when you think of something that needs to get done, if you can act on it right away, it is best to do it while you are thinking of it.Ā

-Don’t rely on your ADHD brain to automatically remember to do it later, because you might not.
-For example, if you remember that you need to return a library book and can’t drop everything to do it now, do one of the following: immediately put the book in the car so that you will see it later, or add the task to a to-do list.
+Donā€™t rely on your ADHD brain to automatically remember to do it later, because you might not.
+If you remember that you need to return a library book and can’t drop everything to do it now, create a visual reminder for yourself, immediately put the book in the car so that you will see it later, or add the task to a to-do list.Ā Ā

 ADHD Life Hacks

 Smartphones today are so smart, that they can help you remember things.
 You can set a one-time alarm to remember to stop at the store on the way home, a weekly alarm to remember to take out the trash on Thursday nights, or a daily alarm to remember to get the mail every day.
-This is especially helpful for those tasks that need to get done, but that your ADHD brain may conveniently forget because you are not that enthused about doing them.

 Those with ADHD can get so hyper-focused on something, that they lose track of time.
-If you struggle with time management issues like getting to work or other appointments on time, set an alarm or timer that goes off every morning 30 minutes before you have to leave the house for work.
+If you struggle with time management issues like getting to work or other appointments on time, set an alarm or timer that goes off every morning 30 minutes before you have to leave the house for work.Ā

-A timer is a great ADHD life hack because it can let you know it’s time to stop doing one task and move on to the next one.
+A timer is a great ADHD life hack because it can let you know itā€™s time to stop doing one task and move on to the next one.
+Timers can also be very useful for staying organized at work.
 Use a Timer Cube to make remembering tasks super simple.
 It allows you to simply set the cube on the side displaying the correct time.
+If you have anĀ Ā Alexa, you can also ask her to set an alarm to sound when it is time for you to switch tasks.

-4. Reverse Your Routine.
+6. Reverse Your Routine.Ā

 Things like the internet, social media, and television can distract you from getting things done on time.
 If you tend to get over-absorbed, forget to do other tasks, or end up late for important appointments, prioritize your time by getting 100% ready to go first.
-Don’t sit down and engage in one of these more attention-devouring activities until more important tasks have been completed.

-Individuals with ADHD are visually oriented.
-They often have to see it, to remember to do it.
-Out of sight, means out of mind.
-In his book “Atomic Habits” author James Clear suggests using “Habit Stacking” as an aid to remembering to do things that you struggle with.
-This is done by pairing one already established habit with one that you want to establish.
-By placing an often-forgotten item next to another one that you never forget, you greatly increase your chances of remembering both.
-For example, put your vitamins right next to your toothbrush as a visual cue to remember to take your vitamins every day.
+This is done by pairing one already established habit with one that you want to establish.Ā By placing an often-forgotten item next to another one that you never forget, you greatly increase your chances of remembering both.
+For example, put your vitamins right next to your toothbrush as a visual cue to remember to take your vitamins every day.Ā

-Matthew Crawford, author of “The World Beyond Your Head” also suggests externalizing what you need to remember.
+Matthew Crawford, author of ā€œThe World Beyond Your Headā€ also suggests externalizing what you need to remember.
 He uses the example of the bartender who gets an order for a Martini, Margarita, Mojito, and a Manhattan.
 Since each of these drinks is served in a distinct glass, he immediately sets all four glasses out in front of them on the counter.
 The bartender then knows what drinks to make by seeing each glass.

 Be on the lookout for visual cues you can create in your world to help you remember to do things.
 The more you can get out of your head and make physical, the less you will forget.

-6. Establish a Launching Pad.
+9. Establish a Launching Pad.Ā

 By putting things where you have to trip over them to get out the door, you are much less likely to leave home without them.
 Designate a spot right next to the exit door to be your launching pad.
 Then, the night before, place everything needed for the next day there.
 As you walk out the door each morning, you will see it, grab it, and go.

 This helps eliminate morning chaos because there is no last-minute scrambling for things, and there is also less thought needed as you walk out the door.
-A launching pad is not just an ADHD life hack, but a helpful organizing routine for every member of the family.
+A launching pad is not just an ADHD life hack, but a helpful organizing routine for every member of the family.Ā

-7. Designate a Specific Landing Place For Easily Lost Items.
+10.Ā Designate a Specific Landing Place For Easily Lost Items.

 If you are prone to losing important, items like your keys, phone, purse, wallet, or other things, assign a place to put them so that you always know where to find them.
 Use a hook, tray, basket, or bin and establish the habit of placing them there.
 This is a super helpful ADHD organizing habit that you can develop to help yourself stop losing things.